unrealdhanush/groot/USER_MANUAL.md

 ### **4.1 Environment and Configuration**

 We can start by creating and activating a virtual environment ```venv``` in Python.
-To do this you can execute the following bash script command in your terminal:
+To do this you can execute the following python script command in your terminal:

 ```bash
 python3 -m venv .venv